nhao2003/88credit_microservices/README.md

 - NestJS: A Node.js framework for building API Gateways, providing access points, and managing communication between microservices.
 - Nginx: A web server and reverse proxy to manage HTTP and HTTPS traffic.
-- Redis: An in-memory database for caching and session management.
-Message Queue
 - RabbitMQ: A message queue system for managing asynchronous communication between services.

 ## Microservices